JetBrains-Research/astminer/README.md

 #### Local development

-In order to use specific version of library navigate to required branch and build local version of ASTMiner:
+In order to use specific version of library navigate to required branch and build local version of `astminer`:
 ```shell
 ./gradlew publishToMavenLocal
 ```